wcsrchoi/cs262/lab06/my-app/README.md

-CS 262 - Lab 5
+CS 262 - Lab 6
 This lab is based on https://cs.calvin.edu/courses/cs/262/kvlinden/06hci/lab.html

-hacks that I had to make
+We have modified the list of movies from GoogleBooks API so that it is readable

 Answers to the lab questions: